ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

    If `outbound != None`, then the Leader stores `state` and `outbound` and proceeds to {{aggregation-leader-continuation}}.
-If `outbound == None`, then the preparation process is complete: either `state == Rejected()`, in which case the Leader rejects the report and removes it from the candidate set or `state == Finished(out_share)`, in which case preparation is complete and the Leader updates the relevant batch bucket with `out_share` as described in
+If `outbound == None`, then the preparation process is complete: either `state == Rejected()`, in which case the Leader rejects the report and removes it from the candidate set; or `state == Finished(out_share)`, in which case preparation is complete and the Leader updates the relevant batch bucket with `out_share` as described in
    {{batch-buckets}}.

 1. Else if the type is "reject", then the Leader rejects the report and removes it from the candidate set.
-The Leader MUST NOT include the report in a subsequent aggregation job, unless the error is `report_too_early`.
+The Leader MUST NOT include the report in a subsequent aggregation job, unless the error is `report_too_early`, in which case the Leader MAY include the report in a subsequent aggregation job.

 1. Else the type is invalid, in which case the Leader MUST abort the aggregation job.